Klaus-Michael Kühne: Kühne Logistics University

+Commitment to HSV

-Kühne is also an investor in the soccer club Hamburger Sport-Verein (HSV) in Hamburg.
+Kühne was also an investor in the Hamburger Sport-Verein (HSV) soccer club in Hamburg.
 In the summer of 2010, he bought 33% of the rights to transfer fees of the players Dennis Aogo, Dennis Diekmeier, Paolo Guerrero, Marcell Jansen, Lennard Sowah, and Heiko Westermann for 12.5 million euros.
 He later sold his share and bought a 33% share of the transfer fees of Rafael van der Vaart in 2012 using an 8.5 million euro loan.

 The professional soccer department was spun off in July 2014.
 A month later, Kühne gave HSV a loan for 17 million euros for the signing of new players.
-On January 22nd 2015, Kühne bought a 7.5% percent share in the club.
+On 22 January 2015, Kühne bought a 7.5% share in the club.

-For the 2015/16 season, Kühne acquired the naming rights to the HSV stadium and named it the "Volksparkstadion" (People's stadium park).
+For the 2015/16 season, Kühne acquired the naming rights to the HSV stadium and named it the Volksparkstadion (People's Stadium Park).
 He paid four million euros to maintain the naming rights each season until 2019.
 In the summer of 2015, Kühne financed the signing of the player Albin Ekdal.
-He also lent the HSV 25 million euros that year, which they paid back one year later.
+He also lent HSV 25 million euros that year, which they paid back one year later.
 On 6 February 2016 Kühne announced a new loan of 9.25 million euros.

 In the summer of 2016, Kühne provided HSV with a loan of 38 million euros for the signing of new players.

-At the HSV member meeting on the 8th of January 2017 it was announced that the sum was only to be repaid if the HSV qualified for the European Cup in the next six matches.
+At the HSV member meeting on 8 January 2017 it was announced that the sum was only to be repaid if the HSV qualified for the European Cup in the next six matches.
 In July 2018, Kühne announced in another interview with Sport Bild that he would no longer provide financial support to HSV in the future, describing the decision as "sustainable".